Secrets of the world’s most incredible castles

 Castello Di Amorosa, California, USA

 To make his dream a reality, Sattui teamed up with builder and medieval-architecture aficionado Fritz Gruber.
 They employed historic building techniques and even used antique bricks from former Habsburg palaces.
 The castle was finished by 2007, complete with watchtowers, ramparts, a chapel, a Great Hall and even a torture chamber (just for show, of course).
-Discover more castles in America that you didn't know existed.

 The Alhambra, Granada, Spain